Centre for Justice, Law and Society (CJLS)

 - Contribute to the research environment.

-CJLS provides a forum for the exchange of ideas and the development of individual and collaborative projects, by organising and hosting seminars and conferences, fostering internal and external links, and providing a peer-support group for the production of publications and the submission of funding applications, for both early and mid-career researchers.
-CJLS also intends to explore the possibility of establishing partnerships with other research centres and institutes.
+CJLS provides a forum for the exchange of ideas and the development of individual and collaborative projects by organising and hosting seminars and conferences, fostering internal and external links, and providing a peer-support group for the production of publications and the submission of funding applications, for both early and mid-career researchers.
+CJLS also intends to explore the possibility of establishing partnerships with other research centres and institutes. - Support the production of publications and funding applications, with a peer-support group.

 CJLS welcomes initiatives by postgraduate research students, and all its research seminars, conferences and workshops are open to all students.